 Fig.6.
-Surface profile of PMMA3 (), and PCR39® (…) networks and PCR39®/PMMA3 (50/50) IPN (---) after immersion in dichloromethane.
+Surface profile of PMMA3 (line), and PCR39® (points) networks and PCR39®/PMMA3 (50/50) IPN (short dash) after immersion in dichloromethane.
 Insert: corresponding optical microscopy (Olympus BX 60) images of PMMA3, PCR39® networks and PCR39®/PMMA3 (50/50) IPN, magnification x10

+x10

 The profilometer analysis confirms the visual observation on the single PCR39® network because no surface deformation is detected.
 While the PMMA3 surface is plane before immersion, it shows a deformation of more 10 µm after immersion in dichloromethane.
 Similarly acetone strongly damages the PMMA3 surface resulting in the appearance of multiple cracks and a rough surface.
 By comparing the polarities of different solvents, it seems that this parameter does not allow predicting directly the effects of a solvent on polymer glass.
 Indeed, acetone with a polarity of 2.85 D, strongly damages the PMMA3 surface unlike ethanol (2.66 D).
 The results can be better understood by reasoning on at the solubility parameters (or Hildebrand’s parameter).
 On the one hand, the solubility parameter between PMMA (PMMA = 19.4 MPa1/2 [31]) and acetone or dichloromethane are close, resulting in significant swelling of PMMA by these solvents, leading to appearance bulges and cracks.
 On the other hand, PMMA swells little bit in solvents with solubility parameter different from his.
 Finally, the PCR39®/PMMA3 (50/50) IPN also shows no surface deformation due to an alteration of the surface by solvents.
 The presence of PCR39® network can limit the PMMA swelling by solvents and as consequence the addition of PCR39® improves the solvent resistance of the IPNs.